MariaTraga/pokemon-deck-builder/README.md

 The project features a main menu, an about screen and the main deck building screen.
 The player can add cards to 3 different decks from a wide selection by clicking on the desired cards.
 The player can also remove cards from the deck by pressing on the selected card.
+It is also possible for the player to sort the cards on the stash and the deck, by type, hp and rarity.

 ## Controls
 All the controls are handled by left clicking on buttons and/or cards.